 Service members eligible for VA Vocational Rehab benefits will need to provide the Financial Aid Office with their Authorization and Certification (VA Form 28-1905).
 The Authorization form will allow Calvary to directly invoice and receive payment for authorized charges on the student’s billing statement.
 The service member should contact their case manager with questions concerning their benefits and authorization.

-If you are currently serving in the military, you may be eligible for funding offered through the Department of Defense Tuition Assistance Program (TA).
-Check your eligibility status and the amount for which you qualify with your Service prior to enrolling.
+If a student is currently serving in the military, they may be eligible for funding offered through the Department of Defense Tuition Assistance Program (TA).
+Eligibility for TA is solely determined, authorized, and funded by the student’s branch of Service.

 Other Federal Aid

 Military members receiving and using military benefits, may also be eligible for Title IV Federal Student Aid, including grants and Direct Federal Student Loans.
 Terms and conditions of loans through the Direct Federal Student Loan program are typically more favorable in terms of the interest charged and repayment plans, than private education loans.
 For more information please visit Calvary’s Federal Financial Aid Page.